appsfire/Appsfire-Cordova-plugin/README.md

 This documentation is a brief introduction to Appsfire SDK for Cordova.
 We recommend you to take a look on the general documentation that you can find in your dashboard.
 Most of methods were implemented in Unity.
 If you have a problem during the integration, don't hesitate to contact our team at <a href="mailto:support@appsfire.com">support@appsfire.com</a>.

-We recommend you to read the integration reference documentation that you find at this url <a href="http://docs.appsfire.com/" target="_blank">http://docs.appsfire.com/</a>.
+We recommend you to read the integration reference documentation that you find at this url [URL](http://docs.appsfire.com/).

 ## Getting Started with Appsfire
 The Appsfire SDK is the cornerstone of the Appsfire network.